Christof/vim_tips/vim_tips.md

 `<Down>` also custom mapped to `<C-p>` and `<C-n>`) go through the search history.
 Highlighting of the search result can be enabled with `:set hlsearch` or disabled with `:set nohlsearch` (default). `:noh` mutes the highlighting temporarily until the next search.
+When `incsearch` is enabled (default is disabled), Vim highlight matches as the search pattern is typed and does not wait until `<CR>` is pressed.
+If `<Esc>` is pressed during incremental search, the cursor returns to the starting position.
+Autocompletion of search patterns can be triggerd with `<C-r><C-w>`.
+The count of matches of the current pattern is displayed with the following trick: `:%s///gn`.

 ## Patterns